RIAEvangelist/node-http-server/README.md

 To spin up both an http and an https server ` npm run both ` from the root of this repo and then visit [localhost:4433](http://localhost:4433) or [localhost:8000](http://localhost:8000).

-Detailed examples can be found in the [example folder](https://github.com/RIAEvangelist/node-http-server/tree/master/example) or under the example folder on the [node-http-server docs](http://riaevangelist.github.io/node-http-server/)  The basic example directory is static http and https file servers and the advanced directory has dynamic server side rendering http and https examples including a benchmark example.
+Detailed examples can be found in the [example folder](https://github.com/RIAEvangelist/node-http-server/tree/master/example) or under the example folder on the [node-http-server example docs](http://riaevangelist.github.io/node-http-server/example/readme.md.html)  The basic example directory is static http and https file servers and the advanced directory has dynamic server side rendering http and https examples including a benchmark example.
 The ` proxy ` examples show manual serving and response modification examples.

 # Basic http server example